 The actual identity of the organisms eaten is not recorded, but presumably would include insect larvae, small crustaceans, worms, and other small animals.
 M. labidodon could be considered a crevice feeder, since these organisms hide in the spaces under pebbles; but these "crevices" are specifically exploited by few if any other cichlids, and this species is certainly the only one known to push or lift pebbles to exploit the food source hidden beneath them!

-Konings also recorded his observations on coloration and on geographic variation in the color pattern:
+Konings recorded his observations on coloration and on geographic variation in the color pattern:

 The Labidodon has been exported for the aquarium trade on several occasions.
 Such specimens were caught in Senga Bay with beach seine nets dragged over pure sand.
 The species has a very silvery body with broad vertical bars and a very thin red edge to the dorsal fin.
 There is some geographical variation which seems to be restricted to the normal pigmentation pattern.
 Members of the genus Mylochromisare characterised by a diagonal stripe on the flanks but such a stripe is rarely seen in M. labidodon; only the northern populations have a diagonal stripe but this is hardly ever a continuous line from the nape to the caudal peduncle.
 The southern populations have a very pronounced pattern of vertical bars.
 The juveniles of such barred individuals, however, have an incomplete diagonal line.